extric99/Hackintosh-NUC7I7DNKE/README.md

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_USB.png)

-## Post Installation
+## Installation
 1. Update the bios if needed
 2. Open your config.plist and populate the Serial, Board Serial, UUID and MAC address.
 Always use ProperTree for this!
-3. Copy the folder to your EDI partition
+3. Copy the folder to your EFI partition
 4. Install (optional)
 5. Go to System Preferences > Startup Disk and select your startup disk.
 6. Done.